josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 - airbrushed black gloss primer
 - the main back part airbrushed with the same dark grey as the cockpit
-- dry brushed with gun metal acrylic by Tamiya
+- dry brushed with gunmetal acrylic by Tamiya
 - hand painted some details
 - acrylic wash by Vallejo